 Each time a user has to be redirected, page rendering comes to a halt — which adds precious seconds to your page’s load time.
 Avoid redirects altogether by building your pages with responsive design — a method that ensures quality user experience no matter the device your prospect is on.

 (All Instapage templates are responsive, so your user will never have to pinch to zoom.)

 2. Enable compression

-Today’s browsers are equipped to serve a smaller alternative version of a page to internet users.
+Today’s browsers are capable to serve a smaller alternative version of a page to internet users.
 With the compressor gzip enabled, those pages can shrink in size by 90%.

 This is how gzip optimizes the HTTP request and response process: